FrazerChard/frazerchard.github.io/README.md

 ### **Recieve Message**

 **DESCRIPTION**
-- StarkNet contract can receive an L1 message using the @l1_handler
+- StarkNet contract can receive an L1 message using the @l1_handler.
-- The recieving function is 'actioned' by the Starknet sequencer and then recieves the arguments `from_address` (l1 contract address thag sent the message) and message elements as type felt.
+- The recieving function is 'actioned' by the Starknet sequencer and then recieves the arguments `from_address` (l1 contract address that sent the message) and message elements as type felt.
 - The message originates on L1 with a call to Starknet contract function sendMessageToL2() with the arguments `to_address` (L2 address), `selector` and `payload`.

 ```javascript